pingcap/talent-plan/rust/README.md

 Non-goals of this course include teaching installation, syntax and other Rust basics; teaching basic data structures and algorithms; being a comprehensive resource on the Rust language.
-That information is easily found [elsewhere].
+That information is easily found in [The Rust Book].

 The course can be followed and completed online or delivered offline as a series of training sessions, and consists of